 “What?”
 The young man faltered, bewildered.

 “The preacher wasn’t really shouting, Robbie.
-I mean: he’s not being rude.
+I mean, he wasn’t not being rude.
 Really.”

 The young man dived back with triumph.
 “But it wasn’t a street.
 It’s a park.
 Hyde Park!”

 The young man nodded, glad to be back on track.
 “Well, the Communist looks at the crowd around the evangelist and he sees a travelling man.
 Like yourself.
 Oh!
-Sorry, Robbie – no offence meant.”
+Sorry – no offence.”

-Robbie’s face assumed a look of kind patience.
+Robbie assumed a look of kindly patience he had perfected.
 “None taken,” he murmured.

 “Anyway, the Communist says, When the Revolution comes, it will put a new suit on that man!”
 The boy smiled in anticipation.
 “But then the Evangelist says, When Jesus comes, He will put a new man in that suit!”
 The youngster splayed his hands.
 “Good!
 Eh?”

 “Yes, indeed.
-It is an entertaining and instructive story.
-Er, so shall I get dressed now?”
+An entertaining and instructive story.
+Er, shall I get dressed now?”

 “Yeah, of course.”
 The lad hesitated, disappointed.
-But Robbie knew the boy would not stay silent.
-Suddenly, he strode forward, irritated.
-The derelict flinched at the closeness. as the boy stared deep into his eyes.
+And somehow Robbie knew the boy would not stay silent.
+Suddenly, the youth strode forward.
+The derelict flinched at the closeness. as the boy stared into his eyes.
 “I was on drugs, Robbie.
 And Jesus saved me.”

-“That is a good thing, I’m sure.,” Robbie murmured.
+“That is a good thing,” Robbie murmured.
 “We all hope for the same.
 If we’re spared.”

 “Jesus can take you out of the pit!”
 The youngster’s stare was becoming intense.

-“I’d as soon not put Him to the trouble just now,” Robbie said, pleading.
+“I’d just as soon not put Him to the trouble right now,” Robbie said, as if pleading for the eyes to leave him alone in his accustomed sadness.
 “I, I do really need to get dressed.”

 The youngster sighed, then left.
 He never spoke to Robbie again.
-Robbie was grateful.
-It is one thing to look into a man’s eyes and commend things, but quite another to know the darkness of his experience – the agonies, disappointments, failures, sins and sheer bad luck that have shaped his unique life and left it beached at a given time and place.
+Robbie was grateful for that.
+It is one thing to look into a man’s eyes and commend things, but quite another to know the darkness of his experience – the agonies, disappointments, failures, sins and sheer bad luck that have shaped his unique life but then dumped it, beached at a given time and place.

-Tonight in Borvebeg, however, there would be no warm shower, no exhortations from the hopeful young, no borrowed, Bethany blanket to cover Robbie’s shoulders and his feet at the same time.
-The waiting-room seemed even colder than usual.
-For all that, he managed to fall asleep.
-It was not always something Robbie welcomed.
+Tonight, in Borvebeg, however, there would be no warm shower, no exhortations from the hopeful young, no borrowed, Bethany blanket to cover his shoulders and his feet at the same time.
+The waiting-room seemed colder than usual.
+For all that, Robbie managed to fall asleep.
+Yet, even when dog-tired, this was not something he usually welcomed.

 He was glad that his wife would be on the train tonight.
-He was going to talk to her about this thing he could never talk about, the sorrowful agony so great that it broke their hearts.
-And them.
-He would use the ticket he had failed to use once, so they might be reconciled to life’s dire cruelty.
+He was going to talk to her about this thing he could never talk about, the sorrowful agony so great that it broke their hearts, and them.
+He would use the ticket he failed to use once, so that they might finally be reconciled to life’s dire cruelty.

 “Hello?”
 He was startled from his half-sleep and looked over at a strange woman.
-Her face said that she saw a problem.
-She was plump and well-fed, and not ugly, as such, but expressing an ugliness of intent through the strained expression she directed at him.
+Her face said that she perceived him as a problem.
+She was plump and well-fed, and not ugly, as such, but expressing a darkness of intent through the strained expression she was directing at him.